saint11/DeadWeight/source/blacksalt.md

 **The God of Laughter**, Goshkadon is a quite controversial god.
 His influence is mostly perceived as benign, but he's worshiped by goblins, gnolls and other evil cults.
 His blessings are never straightforward, usually having some ironic humor to it, never really fixing any real problems, only numbing the symptoms and effects of them.

 Often venerated at the sites of great tragedies, gathering followers among the desperate and hopeless.
 Worshiping **Goshkalon** gives its devotees so much bliss that some will pray so obsessively that often die from hunger, thirst, and exhaustion without even noticing it.

+**Sacrifice**: Burn a number of silver coins in a fire, which will boil and disappear.
+Roll that number of dice (Xd!), if triggered, Goshkalon will be pleased.

 <break>